Cabana/jquery.cabana.sayt/README.md

   throttle: [integer] // Thottle in milliseconds.
 Default is 250.

+  minLength: [integer] // The minimum length of input value before a search is made.
+Default is 3.

+  resultsContainer: [jQuery object] // A jQuery object to put the results into.
+If its undefined then the results will be injected after the input.
+Default is undefined.

   markup: [function] // A function that returns the markup (as a string) of the search results.
 This function gets called with one argument, the json result after making the ajax request.
 Default is an unordered list with links.

 });